JamesHertz/JamesHertz/README.md

 - 👀 I’m interested in ...
 Coding and things that challenge me
 - 🌱 I’m currently learning ...
 Java, Python, C, Html and Css
 - 💞️ I’m looking to collaborate on ... not at all
-- 📫 How to reach me ...
-  jherryhertz@gmail.com

 <!---
 JamesHertz/JamesHertz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.